Chris and I spent a few hours this weekend totally enthralled by the Ocean Liners: Speed and Style exhibition at the Victoria and Albert Museum.

 The V&A store stocks a number of related merchandise items including copies of the promotional posters.

-This is a fascinating and very informative exhibition and we would recommend visiting before it closes on 17th June 2018.
-From 15th September 2018, it moves to V&A Dundee.
+This is a fascinating and very informative exhibition.
+While the London exhibition closed on 17th June, it will re-open on 15th September 2018 at V&A Dundee.

-This exhibition is sponsored by Viking Cruises who were kind enough to provide us with free tickets.
-A model of the upcoming Viking Jupiter was also included which demonstrates how far we have come in modern cruise ship design.
+This London V&A exhibition was sponsored by Viking Cruises who were kind enough to provide us with free tickets.